mikenguyen13/data_analysis/_book/05-regression.md

 is **biased**.

--   it has smaller variance than the [OLS](#ordinary-least-squares) estimator; as c increases, the bias increases but the variance decreases.\
+-   It has smaller variance than the [OLS](#ordinary-least-squares) estimator; as c increases, the bias increases but the variance decreases.
--   always exists some value of c for which the ridge regression estimator has a smaller total MSE than the [OLS](#ordinary-least-squares)\
+-   Always exists some value of c for which the ridge regression estimator has a smaller total MSE than the [OLS](#ordinary-least-squares)
--   the optimal c varies with application and data set.\
+-   The optimal c varies with application and data set.
--   to find the "optimal" c we could use "ridge trace".
+-   To find the "optimal" $c$ we could use "ridge trace".

-we plot the values of the p - 1 parameter estimates for different values of c, simultaneously.
+We plot the values of the $p - 1$ parameter estimates for different values of c, simultaneously.

--   typically, as c increases toward 1 the coefficients decreases to 0.\
+-   Typically, as c increases toward 1 the coefficients decreases to 0.
--   the values of the VIF tend to decrease rapidly as c gets bigger than 0.
-The VIF values begin to change slowly as c approaches 1.\
+-   The values of the VIF tend to decrease rapidly as c gets bigger than 0.
+The VIF values begin to change slowly as $c \to 1$.
--   then we can examine the ridge trace and VIF values and chooses the smallest value of c where the regression coefficients first become stable in the ridge trace and the VIF values have become sufficiently small (which is very subjective).\
+-   Then we can examine the ridge trace and VIF values and chooses the smallest value of c where the regression coefficients first become stable in the ridge trace and the VIF values have become sufficiently small (which is very subjective).
--   typically, this procedure is applied to the standardized regression model.
+-   Typically, this procedure is applied to the standardized regression model.

 ## Principal Component Regression